hunner/openstack-deploy/README.md

 ```

 Set up the firewall in our new keystone class to allow for public and private
 network access.
 The public port is 5000, the admin port is 35357.
+The keystone
+service is going to be running on `0.0.0.0`, which means it will be available
+on all network devices.
+However, we want to enforce network segmentation, so
+these firewall rules will enforce that public traffic be routed through the
+public network interface, and admin traffic will be routed over the admin
+network interface.

 ```
   # public API access